-Wear, Not Waste
+Wear Not Waste

 Atacama desert Landfill

-It didn't move forward.
+But, the group didn't move forward.

 So I decided to repurpose the name and logo.
-Since then, Wear, Not Waste has continued to evolve through conversations with incredible people who believe, as I do, that fashion can become a force for positive change.
+Since then, Wear Not Waste has continued to evolve through conversations with incredible people who believe, as I do, that fashion can become a force for positive change.

-I reconnected with my love of writing, something I hadn't done regularly since publishing articles on my EtchoChileblog more than a decade ago.
-As I began researching the growing textile crisis, I reached out to colleagues in Chile and wrote an article titled Don't Refuse to See It.
-Refuse to Wear It!
-It was a deeply personal piece about the textile dumps in the Atacama Desert—a place I had visited a few times on and one that holds some of my most treasured memories in nature.
-Seeing this extraordinary landscape transformed into one of the world's largest dumping grounds for discarded clothing was heartbreaking.
-The article was published through my collaboration with Anastasia at the Slow Fashion Hub in Perth, who kindly edited the piece and shared it on her blog.
+It was a deeply personal piece about the textile dumps in the Atacama Desert, a place I had visited and that holds some of my most treasured memories in nature.
+Remembering that extraordinary landscape transformed into one of the world's largest dumping grounds for discarded clothing was heartbreaking.
+The article was published through my collaboration with Anastasia at the Slow Fashion Hub in Perth, who kindly edited the piece and shared it on her blog and in Spanish in Chile by the Fundacion Basura.

 Then another unexpected opportunity appeared.